monterosalondon/react-native-parallax-scroll/README.md

 - Has a parallax background
 - Has a parallax foreground
 - Has a fixed or sticky header
-- Can be nested within other views
+- Can be nested within other views(FlatList, SectionList)
 - Works on iOS and Android

 ## Installation